-For many writers, this is one of our least favorite sentences because we’ve all heard it so many damn times, “show, don’t tell.”
-The truth is though it is really great advice, especially when you’re a new writer.
+For many writers, this is one of our least favorite sentences because we have all heard it so many damn times, “show, don’t tell.”
+Though it is really great advice, especially when you’re a new writer it doesn’t really provide a solution.
 Why is it so important to show your audience what is happening rather than telling them?
 And what does that even mean?

-So much of what we write in stories in intuitive to us.
-Action, description, dialogue, all makes sense, but for some reason, nearly every writer who has ever existed struggled to show until course corrected by other writers.
+So much of what we write in stories is intuitive to us.
+Action, description, dialogue all makes sense.
+For some reason, nearly every writer who has ever existed struggled to show until course corrected by other writers.
 We often crave the other pieces of our story and jump right in without any consideration for how we are telling the story.
 This is what makes it a craft.

-Take this truth into consideration then.
+Take this into consideration then.
 What if you met a complete stranger and the very first words out of your mouth to them was “A long time ago, I climbed Mount Everest, and I lost two fingers from frost bite.”
 Might be a little off putting.
-Even more so if you were on a phone call with them and they can’t see that you are in fact missing two fingers.
+Even more so if you were on a phone call with them and you can’t see that they are in fact missing two fingers.

 Taking that same scenario, what if you just stood their, hands in front of you and they asked “what happened to your hand?”
-Despite this being a bit rude, they have invited an explanation because they saw something was off before you presented them with the details.
+Despite this being a bit rude, they have invited an explanation.
+They saw something was off before you presented them with the details.

 Going back to your story, they can’t see you and they can’t hear you, all they can do is read what you have to say.
 Using your language to convey what something may feel like to the reader gives them a private view into something they are invited to ask questions about.

-“Earl Marx stood on the train, his face contorted in a grimace as he leaned into his leg and fidgeted his right hand, barely concealing his three fingers he had on his left.”
+“Earl Marx stood on the train.
+His face contorted in a grimace as he leaned into his leg.
+He fidgeted his right hand, barely concealing the three fingers he had on his left.”
 This is far from perfect, but you see an image, and now you’re probably just as curious about his leg as you are about his hand.

 The contrast may be something like this: “Earl Marx stood on the train, he leaned on his leg and looked uncomfortable.
 He held his right hand over his left hand, which only had three fingers, trying to conceal it.
 His right hand fidgeted.”
 Again, I may be overdoing the example, but this is a lot more choppy and there’s no sense of how he’s feeling, just a cold description from the narrator.